dpdk-vbng-cp/docker-compose-cp/README.md

 ## Ansible deployment

-The ansible playbook in this repository will install all needed components (including docker, docker-compose, redis and so on) on your target machine and also apply the proper network configuration to them.
-To fit the deployment to your environment, you need to create and adapt the ansible inventory file (instruction on that are below) and add  control plane specific variable files with unique names to the `control-plane-configs` folder.
+The ansible playbook in this branch of the repository will install all needed components (including docker, docker-compose, redis and so on) on your target machine for the control plane and also apply the proper network configuration to them.
+To fit the deployment to your environment, you need to create and adapt the ansible inventory file (instruction on that are below) and add control plane specific variable files with unique names to the inventories directory folder `vm-inventory-mysql.yml` file.

+### Writing specific control plane specific container configs

+To allow each control plane to connect to its target data plane deployment, you need to specify multiple environment specific values for each control plane you are deploying.
+Although multiple control planes can be deployed on the same host, each of them might need a different configuration.In this branch the `vm-inventory-mysql.yml` file creates two control planes with two accel-ppp containers, one redis, one radius and one PFCP containers.
+The radius container reads from a sql database for authenitication and authorization and also distributes IP addresses to the user from the database.

+### Writing specific data plane specific PFCPU container configs

+This branch also deploys PFCPU containers in the data plane.
+The PFCPU containers are responsible to communicate with the DPDK-pipeline to write the forwarding rules in the BNG-VFS.
+The BNGU folder has its own inventory which targets to the data plane.
+The file `bng-2-up-inventory.yml` has the values from the dataplane configs.
+If you have different port numbers, mac addresses etc. for your dataplane then you have to update this file with the right numbers.
+Right now we have only two BNG's running in the data plane so we create two different PFCPU containers to communicate with them.

 ### Running docker on your target machine behind a proxy